Common Lawn Issues

 Are hairless caterpillars ranging in color from tan to olive green with yellow stripes running down the body.
 Dark circles are present on the midsection and a recognizable inverted yellow or white “Y” is present on the head.
 Unlike sod webworms, these caterpillars are active during daylight hours.
 Severe infestations will give the appearance of the grass moving and aptly named due to their large “army like” numbers and rapid damage.
 These can be effectively controlled with timely detection resulting in minimal turf injury.Back to Lawn Care Services

-Common Lawn Issues Serving Orlando and surrounding counties
+Common Florida Lawn Weeds Serving Orlando and surrounding counties

 Serving satisfied customers in: